Originally published June 13, 2016. Updated March 20, 2018.

 Surveys on the Go

-I’m on the fence with this app.
+I’m still on the fence with this app.
 The surveys are easy enough but there are very, very few of them and the earnings are small.
 When a survey is available in your location, you will receive a push notification; however, you have to be quick to get in on the survey.
-So far, we’ve only earned $1.10.
+So far this year, we’ve earned $12.45.
 When I discussed deleting this app with Angie, she waxed philosophical and said, “You wouldn’t step over a dime on the ground, now would you?
 No. A dime is a dime and ten add up to a dollar.”
 I couldn’t argue with that logic.
 So for the time being, we’ll keep this app to see how many dimes we collect.

 Trendsource is not a standalone mobile app like the others.
 They are a legitimate merchandising and mystery shopping company and as such, there’s an application process.
 We’ve been contractors with Trendsource for nearly a decade.
 They offer easy monthly grocery store audits, restaurant mystery shops, and on-site business inspections that pay between $5-$25 per location, along with reimbursement for your purchase.
 Though they don’t pay immediately, they do have a set payment schedule and direct deposit options.

 I couldn’t find an app for Bestmark but I wanted to mention them because, like Trendsource, they are a legitimate mystery shopping company.
 Both Angie and I are contractors with them.
 What I like most about Bestmark is that you can find easy internet or phone assignments that don’t require you to go anywhere.
-These assignments only pay $3-$4 but they also only take 15-20 minutes to do.
+These assignments only pay $3-$5 but they also only take 15-20 minutes to do.
 Bestmark also offers on-site mystery shops, including opportunities for oil changes and other automotive services.
 Bestmark pays by check on a set monthly schedule.
-Right now, we have 5 internet shops scheduled with them for this week (total earnings will be $15).